Global Health Equity · Surgical Access · Evidence-Driven Impact

 A cataract surgery in Mali costs approximately $100.
 That is all it takes to restore full vision to a person who may have been blind for years — to let a parent see their children's faces, or a grandmother recognize her grandchildren.

-Your donation goes directly to surgical costs at Golden Life American Hospital.
+Your donation goes directly to surgical costs at our partner hospitals in Mali.
 We document every surgery funded and send you an update on the patient outcome.
+Give once to fund a surgery today, or give monthly to sustain a steady pipeline of care.

 ClearVision Global Health, Inc. is in the process of obtaining 501(c)(3) status.
 Receipts provided for all donations.